fbrainlytcs/Final-Project_Digital-Skola_Data-Science-Bootcamp/README.md

 This is the final project when I enrolled to Data Science Bootcamp at Digital Skola.
 As a team, we did end-to-end data science project, from cleaning data to API deployment.
+Although everyone had their own specific roles, we all collaborated and contributed to other parts of the project, as it was a fully integrated data science process.